-When the Assessment Writing Team has completed its assignment, all participants would meet and ensure consensus.
-The purpose of this meeting is to reach consensus on the Self-Assessment Submission, not to achieve a unanimous decision.
-This meeting, approached correctly, could positively impact the future of the organization.
-When consensus is reached for the content in all seven Categories and the Organizational Profile, each member of the team, although not required, is encouraged to sign the Transmittal letter, which is part of the Self-Assessment Submission.
+When the Assessment Writing Team has completed its assignment, all participants meet and ensure consensus with the prepared submission.
+If approached correctly, this consensus meeting could positively impact the future of the organization.
+When consensus is reached in all seven Categories and the Organizational Profile, each member of the team, although not required, is encouraged to sign the Transmittal letter, which is part of the Self-Assessment Submission.